 - resource sector experience;

 - technical expertise (including accounting, legal, exploration and mining operations);

-- governance and risk management;
+- corporate and governance;

 - debt and equity fundraising experience;

 - high level of business acumen; and

-- appropriate team orientated behavioural characteristics.
+- appropriate team oriented behavioural characteristics.

-In saying that, the Board structure and composition will be reviewed as and when the company's strategic direction and activities change.
-The Company will only recommend the appointment of additional directors to your board where it believes the expertise and value added outweighs the additional cost.
+In saying that, the Board structure and composition will be reviewed as and when the Company's strategic direction and activities change.
+The Company will only recommend the appointment of additional directors to the board where it believes the expertise and value added outweighs the additional cost.
+The Board conducted a review of its skills for the period ending 30 June 2024, a summary of the results of which, are tabled below.